Skip to main content

 Meet Your Farmer

-The couple, who found their passion for cows as young children, are now operators of Linden Hall Farm, a Maola family farm out in Maryland.
 The farm has been in the family since the late 1800s, with a rich history that saw the farmhouse being used not only during the Civil War and as a schoolhouse, but even as a Prohibition speakeasy on the weekends during the Depression.

 “It’s a lot of upkeep, but it’s amazing to be able to give tours and teach people about where their food comes from in a place with such a rich, interesting history,” Nicole says.